flycheck/flycheck/doc/index.rst

 ==========

 This part of the documentation explains how to use Flycheck.
-It starts with a little introduction into Flycheck, and then guides you through the installation and gives you a quick start.
-Eventually it provides comprehensive usage instructions covering all commands and options of Flycheck, and concludes with a list of supported languages and syntax checking tools, and a in-depth comparison of Flycheck and the older Flymake extension, which is part of Emacs.
+It starts with a little introduction into Flycheck and a comparison with the built-in Flymake package, and then guides you through the installation and gives you a quick start.
+Eventually it provides comprehensive usage instructions covering all commands and options of Flycheck, and concludes with a list of supported languages and syntax checking tools.

 .. toctree::
    :maxdepth: 2

    guide/introduction
+   guide/flycheck-versus-flymake
    guide/installation
    guide/quickstart
    guide/usage
    guide/languages
    guide/glossary
-   guide/flycheck-versus-flymake

 Developer guide
 ===============